ValouLeHibou/kotlin-color-sensor/README.md

 # kotlin-color-sensor
-Little App that change the screen color when you change the phone position
+Little App in kotlin that change the screen color when you change the phone position